Measuring your response to AML treatment

 Doctors use tests to check if you are in remission from AML.
 You might hear your hospital team use different words to describe the type of remission.
 We explain these terms below.

-Complete molecular remission means you are in complete remission and there is no sign of leukaemia in your blood or bone marrow, even after using the very sensitive MRD tests explained above.
+- There is no sign of leukaemia in your blood or bone marrow.
+This is even after using the very sensitive MRD tests explained above.

 "Once I was facing the treatment plan, I was full of fear.
 I was scared of the chemotherapy, but also scared it wouldn't work."